WELCOME TO THE GLASS LAB!

-In the Glass lab, we are interested in understanding how epigenetic signaling regulates gene expression, and how alterations in these pathways are involved in disease development.
-In particular, we are investigating the molecular mechanisms driving the recognition of histone post-translational modifications.
-The combinations of marks that make up the histone code have been dificult to decipher, and how multiple modifications modulate protein recogition is not well understood.
+The combinations of marks that make up the histone code have been difficult to decipher, and how multiple modifications modulate protein recognition is not well understood.
 We aim to determine how physiologically abundant combinations of histone modifications regulate chromatin reader activity to influence disease progression.
-To address our research questions we use a diversity of approaches in molecular biology, genomics, biochemistry, biophysics and proteomics.
+To address our research questions, we use a diversity of approaches in molecular biology, genomics, biochemistry, biophysics, and proteomics.

 Even though the DNA in all of our cells is nearly the same, it is epigenetic factors, including modifications to DNA, RNA and chromatin, that control the gene expression patterns in different cells, under various environmental conditions, and at specific times (1).
 Post-translational modifications on histone tails function as a very complex code for controlling gene expression.
 Deciphering this code is at least as important as the genetic code for understanding its role in stem cell programming, maternal effects during fetal development and potential reversibility in cancer therapies.
 However, it is also orders of magnitude more complex (2).
 We study the molecular mechanisms driving the recognition of histone modifications, and how combinations of these chemical signals regulate protein interactions on the nucleus in both normal and disease states.